A Levine-Tristram invariant for knotted tori: Introduction

 where $\lambda(Y)$ is the Casson invariant~\cite{akbulut-mccarthy} of $Y$.

-A natural question is whether there is topological invariant of $\sigma_\alpha(X,T)$ defined in a fashion similar to the \TL\ invariant, that is related to Echevarria's $\lfo(X,T,\alpha)$ (when defined) in the same manner as in~\cite{echeverria:tori}.
+Echeverria~\cite{echeverria:tori} posed the problem of finding a topological invariant $\sigma_\alpha(X,T)$, defined in a fashion similar to the \TL\ invariant, that satisfies a version of \eqref{E:prod} with $\lambda(Y)$ replaced by $\lfo(X)$ (when defined) and the knot signature replaced by $\sigma_\alpha(X,T)$.
 One might even hope to establish such a relation via methods similar to~\cite{herald:alexander,heusener-kroll}.
 Such a \TL\ invariant should have the property that in the product case we have $\sigma_\alpha(X,T) = \sigma_\alpha(Y,K)$.
-In this note, we construct such a topological invariant $\sigma_\alpha(X,T)$; it remains an interesting challenge to interpret this topological invariant in terms of gauge-theoretic invariants such as $\lfo(X,T,\alpha)$ and $\lfo(X)$.
-A reasonable conjecture, as discussed in the introduction to~\cite{echeverria:tori} might be that (again, in our notation)
+In this paper, we construct such a topological invariant $\sigma_\alpha(X,T)$.

-when the invariants $\lfo(X,T,\alpha)$ and $\lfo(X)$ are defined.
-Note that in the product case, Theorem~\ref{T:TL} and Equation \eqref{E:prod} say that this conjecture holds.
-Unfortunately, the conjecture doesn't hold in general, as we will see in Section~\ref{S:branched}.
+Subsequent to the posting of the first version of this paper, Langte Ma~\cite{ma:signature} has shown that our topological invariant is related to Echeverria's gauge-theoretic invariant $\lfo(X,T,\alpha)$ in the hoped-for fashion. \begin{theo}[Ma 2021] When both invariants $\lfo(X,T,\alpha)$ and $\lfo(X)$ are defined,